Standard Grants Overview

 - We have a board of directors that meets on a regular basis.

 - We hold or sponsor at least one fundraising event annually.

-- We’ve been in operation for more than one year
+- We’ve been operating as a California 501(c)3 for more than two years.

 - Our organization has not received a Hind Foundation Standard Grant in the past two years, nor have we applied for a Standard Grant in the past year.

 In regards to your project or program:

 - The project or program we’re requesting funding for is based in California.